petabi/petal-decomposition/README.md

   `openblas-static`, and `openblas-system` to select a BLAS/LAPACK backend.
   See [ndarray-linalg's documentation][ndarray-linalg-features] for details.

+  **Note:** On macOS, the Accelerate Framework is used by default, so these features are not needed.

 * `serialization` enables serialization/deserialization using [serde](https://crates.io/crates/serde).

 ## Examples